 Ultimately, the Closing Disclosure is the document that will determine whether the estimates outlined in the Loan Estimate were made in good faith.
 If one of the estimates falls outside tolerance limits, it can trigger a reset of the closing 3-day rule.

-The point to nail down is that real estate brokers and attorneys should have the paperwork in the custody of the title company 1-2 weeks before the closing date.
+Real estate brokers and attorneys should strive to have the paperwork in the custody of the title company 1-2 weeks before the closing date, if possible.

-Furthermore, clients (consumers) should abide by their Contract Agreements; with no last minute negotiations.
-As an example, sellers shouldn’t remove items (fixtures!) in the last minute that would require new lender approval.
+Furthermore, clients (consumers) should abide by their Contract Agreements.
+And avoid last minute negotiations.
+As an example, sellers shouldn’t remove items (fixtures!) in the last minute which would require new lender approval.
 And buyer’s should do a final walk-thru early enough to allow for changes.

 Technical Stuff…